Abhishek-Manjunath-03/Assignment1_RSA/README.md

 XOR Gate:
 The XOR (Exclusive OR) gate takes two binary inputs.
 It returns 1 if the inputs are different (i.e., one is 1 and the other is 0); otherwise, it returns 0.
 Example: For inputs (1, 0), the output will be 1.
 For inputs (1, 1), the output will be 0.

+2.Input Validation and User Interface Development
+User Input Validation: Ensure that users can only input valid boolean values (0 or 1) for the logic gates.
+Implement checks that validate user inputs before processing.

+User Interface Development: Design and create a user-friendly command-line interface (CLI) or web interface that allows users to easily select logic gates and input their values.
+The interface should be intuitive and guide users through the process.

+3.Testing and Documentation
+Test Case Development: Write comprehensive test cases to verify the functionality of each logic gate (AND, OR, NOT, XOR).
+Ensure that all edge cases and typical use cases are covered.

+Automated Testing: Implement automated tests to facilitate regular testing of the logic gate functions and user interface.
+This will help quickly identify and resolve issues as development progresses.

 ## Steps
 Repository Creation: